If you recently moved to Canada, you may need to file a Canadian tax return. You must file if:

 - How do I report my NR4 slip?

-If your partner immigrated to Canada within the tax year, you will also need to report this on your return.
+- If your partner immigrated within the tax year, report this on your return

-- My spouse is not a resident of Canada, what do I do?
+- For partners living outside Canada, see: My spouse is not a resident of Canada, what do I do?

-- Why doesn’t the spousal amount appear on my return? (spouse immigrated this year)
+- For spousal amount questions: Why doesn’t the spousal amount appear on my return? (spouse immigrated this year)

 A deduction is something that is used to reduce your total amount of taxable income for the year.
 Below are common deductions for Canadians, along with information on whether you can claim them as a newcomer to Canada.